SuperNova76/TopCPToolKit/docs/settings/trigger.md

 `noEffSF`
 :   disables the calculation of efficiencies and scale factors.
 Experimental! only useful to test a new WP for which scale factors are not available.
 Still performs the global trigger matching (same behaviour as on data).
 The default is `False`.

-`noGlobalTrigger`
+`noGlobalTriggerEff`
-:   disables the global trigger tool, which is only suited for electron/muon/photon trigger legs.
+:   disables the global trigger efficiency tool (including matching), which is only suited for electron/muon/photon trigger legs.
 The default is `False`.

 !!! success "Registers the following variables:"
     - `trigPassed`: whether a specific trigger is passed (no systematics)